 “When we introduce any project in our RCP Program, we expect positive results.“Husna Wasiri, RCP Program Coordinator and Technology Manager

 The purpose of a chicken coop is to protect chickens from bad weather and predators, and to keep the eggs in one place.
 Further, a coop provides proper laying space so hens will produce more eggs.
 At the end of our training, Global Volunteers will decide what support families need to succeed with chicken coops, according to the goal of providing essential services for nutrition.

 How many families in the Ward currently keep chickens?
-Are any in coops?
-How successful are they in producing eggs and chicks?
+How successful are they in chicken and egg production?

-Generally, we don’t have many families who raise chickens in the Ukwega Ward.
+Generally, not many families raise chickens in the Ukwega Ward.
 But for those who do, especially in Ipalamwa, the families who have chickens don’t have coops.
 Their chickens instead sleep in the outside cooking kitchen.
 We found that only a few families have coops to keep their chickens.
 Many chickens were attacked by disease in March, and so many families lost their chickens.
 The chickens in coops, however, survived.

 Do families who keep chickens primarily use the eggs for themselves, or do they instead raise chicks for sale?

 Many families keep chickens primarily to sell eggs and chicken instead of eating them or keeping eggs for themselves and their children.
 I think this is because they can’t afford to meet their basic needs, so they sell chicken and eggs to have money.
 This is their dilemma.
 They have been blessed with lots of productive land but they dont have money to afford other needs, so it may happen they sell all of their harvest so that they can get money.
 And the result is they don’t have enough food for themselves.

 What are the primary features in successful chicken and egg production?